briangordon/briangordon.github.com/_posts/2018-07-24-who-creates-money.md

-cover prime rate, how (and why) the fed controls the federal funds rate (buying/selling t-bills at market rate in exchange for reserves), floor on federal funds rate in ultra-low-interest-rate environments by paying interest on required and excess reserves
+cover prime rate, how (and why) the fed controls the federal funds rate (buying/selling t-bills at market rate in exchange for reserves - note that this doesn't banks' ability to make loans because banks DO NOT LOAN RESERVES), floor on federal funds rate in ultra-low-interest-rate environments by paying interest on required and excess reserves

 also cover creation of money from QE?